swetha1510/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/README.md

 # LOOK

 ## AIM:
-To write a program for the first come first serve method of disc scheduling.
+To write a program for the LOOK method of disc scheduling.

 ## ALOGORIRTHM: